NivOridocs/flowstone/README.md

 </details>

-This way, you can easily extend Flowstone to, for instance, account for modded ores through datapacks.
+This way, through datapacks, one can easily extend Flowstone to, for instance, account for modded ores.

-## Planned Features

-I also want to mod cobblestone and basalt generators, but I can't figure out how.
-If one of you fellow modders have some clue, let me know.